access-ci-org/access-shib-idp/README.md

 Then click "Next".

-For tags, enter key="WBS" value="ACCESS CONECT 1.4", then click "Next", then click "Review and import", the click "Import".
+For tags, enter key="WBS" value="ACCESS CONECT 1.4", then click "Next", then click "Review and import", then click "Import".

 On the Certificates page, click the Certificate ID corresponding to the idp.access-ci.org Domain name.